FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. On the login screen, the user clicks the "Login with Facebook" button.
 1. This button takes them over to Facebook's OAuth server.
 1. They log into Facebook (if they aren't already logged in).
 1. Facebook presents the user with the permission grant screen based on the permissions TWGTL needs.
 This is done using OAuth scopes, which we will cover later in this guide.
-XXX
 1. Facebook redirects the browser back to TWGTL, which logs the user in.
 TWGTL also calls the Facebook API to retrieve the user's information.
 1. The user begins using TWGTL and adds their current ToDos.
 1. Later, the user comes back to TWGTL and needs to sign in to check off some of their ToDos.
 They click the `My Account` link at the top of the page.